newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/operating-carnival-fire-permit.md

 * Using an open flame or flame-producing device
 * Storing and handling certain types of flammable or combustible liquids
 * Storing and discharging fireworks

+Contact the `Local Enforcing Agency (LEA)|local-enforcing-agency` in the town where your carnival or circus will be to see which fire permits you need and how to apply.

 :::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }